ASSESSMENT OF GIFTED STUDENTS USING THe

 To eliminate the role of verbal expression in the tests, students respond using a multiple-choice format.

-Recently researchers have estimated that more than 1,250,000 African-American, Hispanic, and Native American students in K-12 public schools today could have been identified for gifted programs but were not.
-This problem could be addressed by using ability tests that were designed and validated to be equitable for all students.
+Recently, researchers have estimated that more than 1,250,000 African-American, Hispanic, and Native American students in K-12 public schools today could have been identified for gifted programs but were not.
+This problem could be addressed by using ability tests designed and validated to be fair for all students.

-The Naglieri General Ability Tests by Jack A. Naglieri, PhD, Dina M. Brulles, PhD and Kimberly Lansdowne, PhD were explicitly developed to address the need for equitable assessment of gifted students from diverse cultural, linguistic, and socioeconomic backgrounds so they can receive educational opportunities appropriate for their ability.
+The Naglieri General Ability Tests by Jack A. Naglieri, PhD, Dina M. Brulles, PhD, and Kimberly Lansdowne, PhD, were explicitly developed to address the need for fair assessment of gifted students from diverse cultural, linguistic, and socioeconomic backgrounds so they can receive educational opportunities appropriate for their ability.
+Read more about this research here.
 Read more about this research here.

 The authors propose that general ability can be assessed equitably if academic skills are omitted from the measurement of intelligence.